Natural Remedies For Postpartum Depression

-One of the most common or studied causes of PPD which is relevant to all PPD suffers is the sudden changes in hormone during and post-delivery.
-The hormonal changes tend to decrease the flow of happy hormones or chemicals, which has a positive effect on our mood.
+One of the most common or studied causes of PPD which applies to all PPD suffers is the sudden changes in hormone during and post-delivery.
+The hormonal changes decrease the flow of happy hormones or chemicals, which has a positive effect on our mood.

 Life with a newborn demands a lot more of a new mother.
 This sudden lifestyle change from everyday routine can cause stress and lead to depression.

 Being a new mother gives rise to various emotional feeling.
-You may feel happy and elated one moment and sad and weepy the next.
-This emotional turmoil impacts the behaviour of a new mother who is unable to deal with such range of emotions.
+You may feel elated one moment and sad and weepy the next.
+This emotional turmoil affects the behaviour of a new mother who cannot deal with such a range of emotions.

-Having a newborn at home also means limited time for yourself and not much of social interactions especially in the first few weeks after birth.
-This can result in isolation and a feeling of loneliness.
+Having a newborn at home also means limited time for yourself and not much of social interactions, especially in the first few weeks after birth.
+This can cause isolation and a feeling of loneliness.

 Pregnancy puts a lot of pressure and brings about many changes in a woman’s body and health.
 There is a tendency to gain weight to support the growing foetus.
-Many find it difficult to return back to their pre-baby body and weight which causes a lack of self-worth and self-confidence.
+Many find it difficult to return to their pre-baby body and weight, which causes a lack of self-worth and self-confidence.